-These photographs were made during a 1 week excursion on and off a cruise ship.
-My former in-laws graciously invited our family for a Western Caribbean, 7 day cruise on the Royal Caribbean Cruise Lines as a Christmas vacation present in 2004.
-Having never traveled on a cruise ship and being in the Caribbean in late December seemed like a pleasant enough way to spend Christmas with our 2 young children (7 and 10 yrs old) and the grandparents.
-But then again, I didn't fully consider the drawbacks of being stuck on a floating island with thousands of people who I never met before nor would want to meet ever again.
-Add unlimited alcohol, food and entertainment (Disney style) and you have the perfect makings of a bad dream.
+These photographs were made during a 1-week excursion on and off a cruise ship.
+My former in-laws graciously invited us for a Western Caribbean, 7-day cruise on the Royal Caribbean Cruise Lines as a Christmas vacation present in 2004.
+Being in the Caribbean in late December seemed like a pleasant way to spend Christmas with our 2 young children (7 and 10 yrs old) and the grandparents.
+But then again, I didn't fully consider the drawbacks of being stuck on a floating metal island with thousands of people who I never met before nor would want to meet ever again.
+Add unlimited alcohol, food, and entertainment (Disney style) and you have the perfect makings of a bad dream.

-Thats not to say there aren't moments of relaxation and beautiful views looking out to sea and some fun conversations and memories with family, just not the type of vacation I would plan to do again anytime soon.
+That is not to say there aren't moments of relaxation and beautiful views looking out to sea and some fun conversations and memories with the family, just not the type of vacation I would plan to do again anytime soon.